merenlab/anvio.org/tutorials/trichodesmium_tutorial/index.md

 +----------------------------------------+--------------------+--------------------------------------------------------------------------------------------------------------------------+
 ```

 Alternatively, you can tell anvi'o you want to use another ribosomal protein.
 The output of the above comment is already telling us that each ribosomal protein is present six times, so any gene should do the job.
-You can also use the flag `--report-scg-frequencies`, which will write these frequency into a text file.
+You can also use the flag `--report-scg-frequencies`, which will write these frequencies into a text file.

 <div class="extra-info" markdown="1">

 <span class="extra-info-header">A matrix output with multiple metagenomes</span>

-If you have multiple metagenome's {% include ARTIFACT name="contigs-db" %}, you can use the flag `--matrix` to get an output file that looks like this (here at the genus level):
+If you have multiple metagenomes, you can use the flag `--matrix` to get an output file that looks like this (here at the genus level):

 | **taxon**            | **sample01** | **sample02** | **sample03** | **sample04** | **sample05** | **sample06** |
 | -------------------- | ------------ | ------------ | ------------ | ------------ | ------------ | ------------ |